TengMCing/PhD/Thesis/03-chap3.pdf.md

-## Examples
+## Examples {#sec-examples}

 In this section, we present the performance of trained computer vision model on three example datasets.
-These include the dataset associated with the residual plot displaying a "left-triangle" shape, as displayed in @fig-false-finding, along with the Boston housing dataset [@@harrison1978hedonic], and the "dino" datasets from the `datasaurus` R package [@datasaurus].
+These include the dataset associated with the residual plot displaying a "left-triangle" shape, as displayed in @fig-false-finding, along with the Boston housing dataset [@harrison1978hedonic], and the "dino" datasets from the `datasauRus` R package [@datasaurus].

 The first example illustrates a scenario where both the computer vision model and human visual inspection successfully avoid rejecting $H_0$ when $H_0$ is true, contrary to conventional tests.
 This underscores the necessity of visually examining the residual plot.